RicoJia/ricojia.github.io/_posts/2024/2024-03-23-robotics-gps-utm.markdown

 A consumer grade GPS is 10m accuracy 95% of the time

 0 deg meridian is a line that runs through Greenwich.
 180 deg meridian is a line runs from North to the south pole. $It goes through Chukotka$

+Fix: is the process navigation satellites -> position, velocity, time.

+- ROS2's `sensor_msgs::NavSatFix` has no heading field. **The best way to pass GPS messages around is to create your own message type**

 ### How GPS Trilateration Works